SickChill/SickChill.Wiki/NZBtoMedia.md

 ## What is NZBtoMedia.?

-NZBtoMedia is a collection of scripts for [post-processing](https://github.com/SickRage/SickRage/wiki/Post-Processing).
+NZBtoMedia is a collection of scripts for [post-processing](https://github.com/Sick-Rage/Sick-Rage/wiki/Post-Processing).
-Normally SickRage scans the download folder for new files/downloads every 10 minutes.
+Normally Sick-Rage scans the download folder for new files/downloads every 10 minutes.
 However that prevents the hard disks from going into sleep/hibernation.
-Scripts on the other hand let SickRage instantly know if a download was completed.
+Scripts on the other hand let Sick-Rage instantly know if a download was completed.
 Therefore the scanning of the `tv download folder` isn't necessary anymore.
-Another advantage is that other [post-processing](https://github.com/SickRage/SickRage/wiki/Post-Processing) options can be done, before the file is sent to Sickrage.
-But most of those options are already included in SickRage, so you probably wont use them.
+Another advantage is that other [post-processing](https://github.com/Sick-Rage/Sick-Rage/wiki/Post-Processing) options can be done, before the file is sent to Sickrage.
+But most of those options are already included in Sick-Rage, so you probably wont use them.
 Last and probably the MOST important reason, it supports failed downloads.
-Meaning that when your client fails to download the file a notification gets sent to SickRage and a new search gets started, with hopefully now a valid file.
+Meaning that when your client fails to download the file a notification gets sent to Sick-Rage and a new search gets started, with hopefully now a valid file.

 ## Before you start

-* Enable inside SickRage :  `Settings` --> `Search Settings` --> `Use Failed Downloads` !
+* Enable inside Sick-Rage :  `Settings` --> `Search Settings` --> `Use Failed Downloads` !
 * Make sure the permissions and file ownership are correctly set.
 * Windows users will need to install the [pywin32](https://sourceforge.net/projects/pywin32/files/pywin32/) extensions to run NZBtoMedia.